jgm/pandoc/CONTRIBUTING.md

   - `Text.Pandoc.Templates` defines pandoc's templating system.
   - `Text.Pandoc.UTF8` contains functions for converting text to and from UTF8 bytestrings (strict and lazy).
+  - `Text.Pandoc.Asciify` contains functions to derive ascii versions of identifiers that use accented characters.
   - `Text.Pandoc.UUID` contains functions for generating UUIDs.
   - `Text.Pandoc.XML` contains functions for formatting XML.